-It's about 7 mi / 11.3 km down a dirt road to Ghost Ranch this morning and, rather surprisingly, a fair bit of traffic uses this road (I'm nearly run over a number of times).
+It’s about 7 mi / 11.3 km down a dirt road to Ghost Ranch this morning and, rather surprisingly, a fair bit of traffic uses this road (I’m nearly run over several times).

 I reach Highway 84 which means Ghost Ranch and my glorious resupply box are less than an hour away, but I get stopped by a guy named Tom hanging out in his camper on the side of the road.

 He’s driving around hiking, biking, and apparently handing out bananas, grapefruits, mangos, chocolate milk, salami, and pita to hikers like me.
 Good on you, Tom.

 Now I’m really behind Moist and Appa.